top of page

 Keywords:

-HMO, house of multiple occupation, Burnley, architecture, planning, planning permission, HMO management plan, travel plan, 5 bed HMO, five bed HMO, Lancashire, Burnley Council, Burnley Borough Council, shared housing, HMO Burnley, HMO Lancashire, HMO North West, North West, shared house, bed space, large bedroomed HMO, large bedroom HMO, shared living, shared living space, shared living space Burnley, shared HMO, sharing HMO, sharing house, sharing living, minimum space standards, minimum bedroom space, shared kitchen, sharing kitchen, building regulations, building regs, HMO building regulations, HMO Building Regs, HMO fire safety, HMO overcrowding, student housing Burnley, student houses, shared student house, HAD Property, HAD Property Group, HAD and Co, HAD and Co Property, HAD and Co Property Consultants, student house Burnley, bedroom with ensuite Burnley, ensuite bed Burnley, shared house ensuite bedroom, what is a HMO, HMO project, HMO Burnley project, HMO Burnley construction, HMO Burnley build, HMO conversion, HMO converted house Burnley, convert house to HMO Burnley, conversion HMO Lancashire, HMO converted building Lancashire, how to convert a house to HMO, convert a building to a shared house, shared house for professionals, shared house for unrelated people, HMO license Burnley, licensed HMO North West, Lancashire licensed HMO, HMO start up, shared house conversion Burnley, corner house HMO Burnley, gable end property HMO Burnley, St Matthew Street HMO Burnley, St Matthew Street Burnley, St Matthew Street Burnley shared house, rooms to rent Burnley, rooms to rent Lancashire, shared house to rent Burnley, shared house to rent Lancashire, turn a house into HMO Burnley, turn a building into HMO Lancashire, single rooms Burnley,
+HMO, house of multiple occupation, Burnley, architecture, planning, planning permission, HMO management plan, travel plan, 5 bed HMO, five bed HMO, Lancashire, Burnley Council, Burnley Borough Council, shared housing, HMO Burnley, HMO Lancashire, HMO North West, North West, shared house, bed space, large bedroomed HMO, large bedroom HMO, shared living, shared living space, shared living space Burnley, shared HMO, sharing HMO, sharing house, sharing living, minimum space standards, minimum bedroom space, shared kitchen, sharing kitchen, building regulations, building regs, HMO building regulations, HMO Building Regs, HMO fire safety, HMO overcrowding, student housing Burnley, student houses, shared student house, HAD Property, HAD Property Group, HAD and Co, HAD and Co Property, HAD and Co, student house Burnley, bedroom with ensuite Burnley, ensuite bed Burnley, shared house ensuite bedroom, what is a HMO, HMO project, HMO Burnley project, HMO Burnley construction, HMO Burnley build, HMO conversion, HMO converted house Burnley, convert house to HMO Burnley, conversion HMO Lancashire, HMO converted building Lancashire, how to convert a house to HMO, convert a building to a shared house, shared house for professionals, shared house for unrelated people, HMO license Burnley, licensed HMO North West, Lancashire licensed HMO, HMO start up, shared house conversion Burnley, corner house HMO Burnley, gable end property HMO Burnley, St Matthew Street HMO Burnley, St Matthew Street Burnley, St Matthew Street Burnley shared house, rooms to rent Burnley, rooms to rent Lancashire, shared house to rent Burnley, shared house to rent Lancashire, turn a house into HMO Burnley, turn a building into HMO Lancashire, single rooms Burnley,

 Drawings/Notes/Approvals